 A ‘single premium policy’ requires a single lump-sum payment and one that remains invested for the length of the policy term.
-An ‘regular premium policy’ obliges you to make payment either annually, quarterly or monthly for the length of the policy term.
+A ‘regular premium policy’ obliges you to make payment either annually, quarterly or monthly for the length of the policy term.

 3. Riders – Additional features you can add to your plan

-‘Riders’ are optional features or benefits you can choose to add to your pension plan at additional cost. riders provide the option for you to expand coverage to meet your specific needs.
+‘Riders’ are optional features or benefits you can choose to add to your pension plan at an additional cost. riders provide the option for you to expand coverage to meet your specific needs.